 Asset acquisitions-During the year ended January 31, 2016, the Company acquired the rights to be the custodian of the The Bancorp Bank ("Bancorp") and M&T Bank ("M&T") HSA portfolios.
 The Company paid \$34.2 million and \$6.2 million in cash, respectively, which was funded by cash on hand.
 The purchased group of assets did not include workforce or any processes and therefore did not constitute a business.
 Accordingly, the acquisitions were accounted for under the asset acquisition method of accounting in accordance with ASC 805-50, Business Combinations-Related Issues.
 Under the asset acquisition method of accounting, the Company is required to fair value the assets transferred.
-The costs of the assets acquired is allocated to the individual assets acquired based on their relative fair values and does not give rise to goodwill.
-As of January 31, 2016, the purchase prices of approximately \$34.2 million and \$6.2 million were allocated to acquired intangible member assets.
+The cost of the assets acquired is allocated to the individual assets acquired based on their relative fair values and does not give rise to goodwill.
+The purchase prices of approximately \$34.2 million and \$6.2 million, respectively, were allocated to acquired intangible member assets.
 Furthermore, transaction costs that are incurred in conjunction with an asset acquisition are allocated to the acquired intangible member assets.

 Business combinations-Acquisition-related expenses incurred in conjunction with the acquisition of a business as defined by ASC 805-10 are recognized in earnings in the period in which they are incurred and are included in other expense, net on the consolidated statement of operations.
-During the year ended January 31, 2016, the Company incurred an expense of \$471,000, for acquisition-related activity.
-There were no such business combinations during the years ended January 31, 2016, 2015 and 2014.
+During the years ended January 31, 2017 and 2016, the Company incurred an expense of \$631,000 and \$471,000, respectively, for acquisition-related activity.
+There were no such business combinations during the years ended January 31, 2015.

 Concentration of market risk-The Company derives a substantial portion of its revenue from providing services for healthcare accounts.
 A significant downturn in this market or changes in state and/or federal laws impacting the preferential tax treatment of healthcare accounts could have a material adverse effect on the Company's results of operations.
-For the years ended January 31, 2016, 2015 and 2014, no one customer accounted for greater than 10% of revenue or accounts receivable.
+For the years ended January 31, 2017, 2016 and 2015, no one customer accounted for greater than 10% of revenue or accounts receivable.

 Concentration of credit risk-Financial instruments, which potentially subject the Company to concentrations of credit risk, consist primarily of cash.
 The Company maintains its cash and cash equivalents in bank and other depository accounts, which, at times, may exceed federally insured limits.
-The Company's cash and cash equivalents held in banks as of January 31, 2016 was \$83.6 million, of which \$750,000 was covered by federal depository insurance.
+The Company's cash and cash equivalents held in banks as of January 31, 2017 was \$140.0 million, of which \$750,000 was covered by federal depository insurance.
 The Company has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk on cash.
-The Company's accounts receivable balance as of January 31, 2016 was \$14.3 million.
+The Company's accounts receivable balance as of January 31, 2017 was \$17.0 million.
 The Company has not experienced any significant write-offs to accounts receivable and believes that it is not exposed to significant credit risk with respect to accounts receivable.